 Sundays: 11am – 8pm

+Rady Children’s Hospital Auxiliary presents another holiday season of outdoor ice skating with support from SENTRE Inc., NBC 7 San Diego, ARTS DISTRICT Liberty Station and many friends of Rady Children’s.
 Raise money for a great cause while you skate outdoors at Liberty Station!
 Formerly held in Horton Plaza, the ice rink is now located directly behind NTC Liberty Station Command Center.
-All admission fees go towards the Peckham Center for Cancer and Blood Disorders at Rady Children’s Hospital San Diego.
+All proceeds from this event benefit psychosocial services at the Peckham Center for Cancer and Blood Disorders at Rady Children’s.

 This ice-skating rink is open daily from 10am-10pm, seven days a week (closed on Thanksgiving and Christmas Days).